 - Insights will be disconnected.
 There’ll likely be plenty of data but no coherent source of findings that your team could benefit from.

-- Team members won’t be on the same page and they’ll continue working in their own way.
+- Lack of clarity.
+Teams will continue working in their own way.
 Marketing, UX, developers, graphic designers, and others won’t be in sync with one another.

 Design documentation benefits